Scale-invariant magnetoresistance in a cuprate superconductor

-Near optimal doping high-temperature superconductivity in cuprates is born directly out of a ``strange'' metallic state that is characterized by a linear-in-temperature resistivity up to the highest attainable temperatures.\cite{linear-BiSCCO, Anderson-science, Hussey-pheno, Zaanen-review} Such transport behavior indicates scale-invariant dynamics, i.e., lack of an intrinsic energy scale.
-This scale invariance is further corroborated by the frequency dependence of the infrared reflectivity\cite{Basov-infrared} and the energy dependence of the width of the quasiparticle peak in ARPES measurements.\cite{Valla-ARPES} In conventional metals, for current to be carried by electron-like quasiparticles near the Fermi surface, the scattering length cannot be significantly shorter than the de Broglie wavelength of electrons.\cite{IoffeRegel, Mott1972, bad-metals, Hussey2004-MIR} In contrast, the resistivity in the strange metal phase of cuprates does not saturate or exhibit a crossover at the temperature where the inferred quasiparticle scattering length is comparable to the electronic wavelengths, calling into question the very existence of quasiparticles in this state.
-This behavior is referred to as ``Planckian dissipation’’, suggesting that the transport relaxation rate, $ℏ/τ$, is instead limited by the thermal energy scale $k_BT$.\cite{Varma1989, Mackenzie2013, Zaanen-planckian, Zaanen-review,AjiVarma,Zaanen-string} In the two classes of unconventional superconductors with the highest transition temperatures, the cuprates and the pnictides,\cite{Hussey2009,Fisher2014} superconductivity emerges from a metallic state that exhibits Planckian dissipation, a striking fact that is yet to be fully understood.
+High-temperature superconductivity in the cuprates is born directly out of a “strange” metallic state that is characterized by linear-in-temperature resistivity up to the highest measured temperatures\cite{linear-BiSCCO, Anderson-science, Hussey-pheno, Zaanen-review}.
+In conventional metals, current is carried by long-lived electronic quasiparticles, which requires the scattering length not to be significantly shorter than the de Broglie wavelength \cite{IoffeRegel, Mott1972, bad-metals, Hussey2004-MIR}.
+In contrast, the resistivity in the strange metal state of the cuprates does not saturate or exhibit a crossover at the temperature where the inferred quasiparticle scattering length is comparable to the electronic wavelength.
+This behavior is sometimes referred to as “Planckian dissipation”, which suggests that the transport relaxation rate, $ℏ/τ$, (where $ℏ$ is the reduced Planck constant and $τ$ is the relaxation time) is limited directly by the thermal energy scale $k_BT$ (where $k_B$ is the Boltzmann constant and $T$ is absolute temperature), rather than by quasi-particle interactions and lattice disorder\cite{Varma1989, Phillips2004, Mackenzie2013, Zaanen-planckian, Zaanen-review,AjiVarma,Zaanen-string, Kivelson2017,Hussey2009}.
+This calls into question the very existence of quasi-particles in the strange metal state.
+More important, it indicates scale-invariant dynamics (i.e., the lack of an intrinsic energy scale).
+This behavior is observed in both classes of high-Tc superconductors –- the cuprates and the pnictides \cite{Fisher2014,Hayes2016} –- but its microscopic origin and implications for superconductivity have yet to be fully understood.